agl-alexglopez/ccc/CONTRIBUTING.md

 ### Naming

 > [!IMPORTANT]
 > Prioritize code reading over writing.
 Code for the user assumes little, simplifies usage, and minimizes implementation details.
-Code for the developer is documented, specifies trade offs, and maximizes available implementation details.
+Code for the developer is documented, specifies design rationale, and maximizes available implementation details.

 Given these constraints we use the following naming conventions.